 - The SRO or School Services supervisor will call the canine team to respond into the school.

-- HCPS employees will enter the classrooms and provide instructions to the students and observe their behavior for indications of violations of the Code of Additional HCPS employees will standby in the hallway to observe students once they have exited the classroom.
+- HCPS employees will enter the classrooms and provide instructions to the students and observe their behavior for indications of violations of the Code of Student Conduct.
+Additional HCPS employees will standby in the hallway to observe students once they have exited the classroom.
 Because these sweeps are an administrative function of the school, it is the responsibility of HCPS personnel to provide instructions to students and control their behavior during the sweep.
 SROs and the School Services supervisor will stand by to ensure the safety and security of the students, administrators, and canine teams participating in the sweep.
 Once canines are deployed, the canine handler will have absolute discretion to terminate the sweep should conditions become unsafe for the handler or the canine.

 - Canine handlers will sweep only the areas designated by HCPS administration.
-If the canine alerts on an item, the handler will notify the SRO and a school The school administrator will proceed as he or she normally does to investigate a potential violation of the HCPS Code of Conduct.
-SROs shall not enforce the HCPS Code of Conduct.
+If the canine alerts on an item, the handler will notify the SRO and a school The school administrator will proceed as he or she normally does to investigate a potential violation of the HCPS Code of Student Conduct.
+SROs shall not enforce the HCPS Code of Student Conduct.
 The SRO will stand by unless the school administrator indicates that they have a possible violation of criminal law.
 Once the SRO becomes involved, the administrator will take the role of an observer.
 The handling of evidence and placement of any applicable charges will be pursuant to Police Division policies and procedures.
 Nothing precludes the officer from acting on a matter if, based on their training and experience, it is necessary to protect the safety of those involved or to preserve evidence of a crime.

 - School administration may also choose to screen vehicles in the parking lot.
-If the canine alerts on a vehicle, school administration will request the operator and/or owner of the vehicle to open the vehicle so that they may further investigate any potential violations of the HCPS Code of Conduct.
+If the canine alerts on a vehicle, school administration will request the operator and/or owner of the vehicle to open the vehicle so that they may further investigate any potential violations of the HCPS Code of Student Conduct.